-- i Front boundary fencing, including low height fencing, is to be avoided and may not be approved Landscape solutions to delineate between street and private land is preferable to fencing - ii Screen planting is recommended in lieu of side boundary fencing, particularly on corner lots - iii Open horizontal wire, brush or battened timber fencing is recommended - iv Masonry sections and/or colorbond panel fencing is not recommended however may be considered by the DAP if integrated and referenced in the dwelling design Large areas of masonry wall as fencing will not be approved - v Side boundary fencing between lots may be a maximum height of 18m.
-Although not mandatory, double-sided paling fences are encouraged preferably with a subtle stained or painted colour, and a substantial timber capping (minimum 75mm x 125mm) - vi Side boundary fencing should commence between 0 9m and 18m behind the building street-façade line Return fences to enclose side setbacks are to be appropriate to the dwelling style and character, and must be of high quality Avoid standard paling construction where possible - vii Secondary frontage fencing on corner lots to enclose private outdoor spaces must be of high quality and must avoid standard paling construction.
+- i.
+Front boundary fencing, including low height fencing, is to be avoided and may not be approved.
+Landscape solutions to delineate between street and private land is preferable to fencing. - ii.
+Screen planting is recommended in lieu of side boundary fencing, particularly on corner lots. - iii.
+Open horizontal wire, brush or battened timber fencing is recommended. - iv.
+Masonry sections and/or colorbond panel fencing is not recommended however may be considered by the D.A.P. if integrated and referenced in the dwelling design.
+Large areas of masonry wall as fencing will not be approved. - v.
+Side boundary fencing between lots may be a maximum height of 1.8m.
+Although not mandatory, double-sided paling fences are encouraged preferably with a subtle stained or painted colour, and a substantial timber capping (minimum 75mm x 125mm). - vi.
+Side boundary fencing should commence between 0.9m and 1.8m behind the building street-façade line.
+Return fences to enclose side setbacks are to be appropriate to the dwelling style and character, and must be of high quality.
+Avoid standard paling construction where possible. - vii.
+Secondary frontage fencing on corner lots to enclose private outdoor spaces must be of high quality and must avoid standard paling construction.
 Extent should be minimised to 60% of the secondary frontage length.
-This also applies to lots abutting public reserves. - viii Heritage-style picket fences and detailed wrought-iron fencing will not be supported - ix All fences are to be constructed prior to occupancy Design & location of fences to be submitted to DAP for approval a.
-Landscape Objective
+This also applies to lots abutting public reserves. - viii.
+Heritage-style picket fences and detailed wrought-iron fencing will not be supported. - ix.
+All fences are to be constructed prior to occupancy.
+Design & location of fences to be submitted to D.A.P. for approval.